msoulier/tftpy/docs/pages/html/_sources/index.rst.txt

 Requirements
 ============
-Python 2.3+, I think.
-I haven't tested in Python 2.3 in a while but it should still work.
-Let me know if it doesn't.
+Python 3.8+, I think.
+I am not testing in all intermediate Python versions, so let me know if you find any problems.

 Installation
 ============